 So, for once let your Monica Gellar avatar free and go ballistic on dust, cobwebs, and whatnot.

-While you’re taking breaks during the cleaning spree get to work on the first step of planning a virtual Diwali.
+While you’re taking breaks during the cleaning spree get to work on the first step of planning an online Diwali celebration.

-As one of our favorite creators puts it, “Kushu ab dikh rahin hun?”
+As one of our favourite creators puts it, “Kushu ab dikh rahin hun?”

-We all have parents who are clueless about technology.
-You don’t want to start the virtual Diwali party with half of the attendees wondering how to start the call, camera, or microphone.
+We all have parents and elder siblings who are clueless about technology.
+You don’t want to plan a virtual Diwali party where half the time is spent wondering how to start the call, switch on the camera or microphone.

-So, find a tech-savvy person with an abundance of patience and set him or her as the tech captain.
+Find a tech savvy person with an abundance of patience and set him or her as the tech person.

 What is their role?

-- To teach all the tech-challenged relatives how to use Zoom (or any other app you use for the virtual party).
+- To teach all the tech-challenged relatives how to use Zoom (or any other app you use for the Diwali celebration online).

 - To smoothen over any tech glitches that occur during the party.